 "I was overjoyed.
-I was ecstatic," Lee told ABC News last year" of her reaction to Juneteenth becoming a national holiday.
+I was ecstatic," Lee told ABC News in 2020" of her reaction to Juneteenth becoming a national holiday.
 "I was so happy I could have done a holy dance."

 Juneteenth -- also known as Freedom Day, Liberation Day and Emancipation Day -- is celebrated on June 19 to mark the day in 1865 when African American slaves in Galveston, Texas, were among the last to be told they had been freed -- a full two-and-a-half years after the Emancipation Proclamation outlawed slavery in the Confederacy and two months after the Civil War officially ended.

 To this day, Lee walks two-and-a-half miles each year on June 19 to mark the time between the Emancipation Proclamation and when the news of freedom arrived in Galveston.